vislies/2020/gallery/index.md

 This figure falls into the trap of resizing both width and height when the data is only proportional to height.
 A worse problem, though, is that the baseline is at 1.5 meters (almost 5 feet).
-It makes the Philippineo shorter than the Netherlander’s leg.
+It makes the Filipino shorter than the Netherlander's leg.

 ## Mismatched Icons